robertmand/FAIR-DaSH/_episodes/ep2.md

 - What is the difference between FAIRness and FAIRification of data?
 objectives:
 - Define metadata and its various types
-- Recall the community standards and how to apply them to data and metadata
+- Recall the community/domain standards and how to apply them to data and metadata
 keypoints:
 - (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation (I1)
 - (Meta)data include qualified references to other (meta)data (A3)